 The robot featured in the first scene is an HD-1 ANDROS, built by the Remotec division of Northrup Grumman for counter-IED (Improvised Explosive Device) missions.
 Several of the shots in the first scene are video from the HD-1's camera.

-Jordan is a safe place.
-So safe that actors didn't want to have bodyguards as was first intended.
+Jordan is such a safe location that the actors didn't want to have bodyguards, as was first intended.
 There was no Jordanian military acting as security for the film.
-Security- set dressing and onset - was provided by a private company.
+Security, set dressing and onset, was provided by a private company.

 A production bus full of Iraqi refugees (hired as extras) overturned on a road heading to production.
 Nobody was seriously injured.
 A few people suffered bruises and one person was reported to have a broken nose.

 The crew members were American, Jordanian, Lebanese, English, Irish, German, Moroccan, Danish, Tunisian, Canadian, South African, Icelandic, Iraqi, Libyan, Circassian, Palestinian, Armenian, Swedish, Australian, and New Zealanders.

 The three songs in the film by Ministry (Fear (Is A Big Business), Palestina, Khyber Pass) are from their tenth album, the politically driven Rio Grande Blood, which criticizes the war in Iraq and former President George W. Bush.